 The bill amends K.S.A.
 8-254 and K.S.A.
 8-1566, focusing on the revocation of driving privileges and the definition of reckless driving.
 Under the amended K.S.A.
-8-254, a person's driving privileges will be revoked upon conviction of specific offenses, including involuntary manslaughter, vehicular homicide, and reckless driving, among others.
-The bill also allows courts to impose restrictions on driving privileges instead of revocation, unless the violation occurred while operating a commercial motor vehicle.
-Notably, the language regarding the forfeiture of bail has been modified, removing the term "of" to streamline the text.
+8-254, a person's driving privileges will be revoked upon conviction of specific offenses, including involuntary manslaughter, vehicular homicide, and battery, particularly if these crimes are committed while violating certain traffic laws.
+The bill also clarifies that driving privileges may be restricted instead of revoked, unless the violation occurred while operating a commercial motor vehicle.
+Notably, the language regarding the forfeiture of bail has been modified to remove the term "of," streamlining the legal text.

-Additionally, K.S.A.
-8-1566 is revised to clarify the definition of reckless driving, which includes operating a vehicle in willful disregard for safety or exceeding certain speed limits.
-The penalties for reckless driving are also specified, with first-time offenders facing imprisonment or fines, and increased penalties for subsequent offenses.
-The bill ultimately repeals the previous versions of K.S.A.
+In K.S.A.
+8-1566, the definition of reckless driving is updated to specify that a person is guilty if they operate a vehicle in willful disregard for safety or at excessive speeds, with the previous phrasing regarding "who drives any" being deleted for clarity.
+The penalties for reckless driving are also outlined, with specific imprisonment and fine ranges for first and subsequent offenses.
+Additionally, the bill repeals the existing K.S.A.
 8-254 and K.S.A.
-8-1566, indicating a significant update to the state's traffic laws.
+8-1566, indicating a significant overhaul of the legal framework surrounding these driving offenses.
 The act will take effect following its publication in the statute book.

 Statutes affected: